-Lori Tannyhill is happy to return “home” to UC Berkeley after a 15 year career with Deloitte Services where most recently, she held the position as the West Region Business Advisor in their National Meeting Services group.
-Overall, Lori comes to Campus Shared Services with 14 years of UC Berkeley experience and also brings her passion to expand the University’s mission of teaching, research and public service.
+Lori Tannyhill is happy to return “home” to UC Berkeley after a 15 year career with Deloitte Services where she held the position of West Region Business Advisor in their National Meeting Services group.
+Lori comes to Campus Shared Services with 14 years of previous UC Berkeley experience, and brings her passion to expand the University’s mission of teaching, research and public service.
 She has an extensive background in operations management, service delivery, process improvement and organizational streamlining.
 Lori excels with a collaborative leadership style and a consultative approach to serving her clients.
 A UC Berkeley alumna herself, she earned a Bachelor of Science degree in Clinical Nutrition and is a registered Dietician.
-In addition to her contributions to UC Berkeley and Deloitte, Lori worked as a Registered Dietician for Kaiser Permanente, in private practices, as well as in hospitality management.
+In addition to her contributions to UC Berkeley and Deloitte, Lori worked as a Registered Dietician for Kaiser Permanente, in private practice and hospitality management.

-As CSS Service Director for Teams 1 & 3, Lori serves as the main CSS point of contact with her campus teams and is responsible for overall service satisfaction and problem resolution.
+As a CSS Service Director, Lori serves as the CSS point of contact for campus and is responsible for overall service satisfaction and problem resolution.